Christian Giménez (footballer, born 1981): Mexico

 In July 2013, Giménez became a naturalized Mexican citizen.
 On 14 August 2013, coach Jose Manuel de la Torre called up Giménez for the Mexico national team for a friendly against Ivory Coast, which Mexico won 4–1.
-Giménez played in four games for Mexico as part of the 2014 FIFA World Cup qualifying campaign, three games, those against Costa Rica, Honduras and U.S.A. resulted in losses.
+Giménez played in four games for Mexico as part of the 2014 FIFA World Cup qualifying campaign, three games, those against Costa Rica, Honduras and the United States resulted in losses.
 The other was a 2–1 victory over Panama on 11 October 2013.

-On 30 October, the national football association of Panama requested that FIFA re-evaluate whether the player was eligible for Mexico.
+On 30 October, the national football association of Panama requested that FIFA re-evaluate whether Giménez was eligible for Mexico.

-Giménez maintains that he is eligible for Mexico and that his appearances were non-binding for Argentina as Argentina had already qualified for the 2001 FIFA World Youth Championship as the host nation when he was playing for Argentina in CONMEBOL's 2001 South American Youth Championship.
+Giménez maintained that he was eligible for Mexico and that his appearances were non-binding for Argentina as they had already qualified for the 2001 FIFA World Youth Championship as the host nation when he was playing for Argentina in CONMEBOL's 2001 South American Youth Championship.
 Giménez said that Argentina were considered to be a guest in the 2001 South American Youth Championship.